PBIlab/Power-BI-Report-Server/README.md

 ### PowerShell Scripts

-In the PowerShell Scripts folder you can find some examples of how you can use PowerShell to manage your Power BI Report Server.
+In the PowerShell Scripts folder you can find some examples of how you can use PowerShell to manage your Power BI Report Server:
-There are some examples:

 * **Create-New-Folder.ps1**: simple script that can be used to check if a folder exists and create a subfolder inside it  - it uses the ReportingServicesTools PowerShell Module
 * **Add User With Permission.ps1**: simple script that can be used to add an user to a specific PBIRS folder with a specific role
 * **Update-PowerBiSecurity.ps1**: simple script that can be used to update massively the PBIRS security policy of specific folders

-PowerShell Modeule used: ReportingServicesTools Provides extra functionality for SSRS (SQL Server Reporting Services) and Power BI Report Server.
+PowerShell Modeule used: **ReportingServicesTools**.
+The module provides extra functionality for SSRS (SQL Server Reporting Services) and Power BI Report Server.
 The Create-New-Folder script is just a basic example of what you can do using this module.
 The module includes the ability to deploy SSRS Reports, Datasets, and DataSources; as well as Power BI Reports.

 ### SSMS Queries